 “A stream runs past one of the walls, before disappearing underground, so there was a constant source of running water.”

-The bothy measures less than one square metre and would have had a roof covered in heather to disguise it.
+The bothy measures less than a square metre and would have had a roof covered in heather to disguise it.

-The Cabrach was once known for its illicit distilleries, with some local inhabitants mixing farming and illicit distilling with great skill.
+The Cabrach was once known for its illicit distilleries, with some local inhabitants mixing farming and smuggling with great skill.

 The newly-discovered bothy is located close to Powneed, home of notorious smugglers Ebeneezer and Peter Bain.

-In 1823, after a number of attempts by government to put an end to illicit distilling and smuggling, a new Act of Parliament heralded in the era of commercial distilling.
+In 1823, after a number of attempts by the government to put an end to illicit distilling and smuggling, a new Act of Parliament heralded the era of commercial whisky production.

 The Cabrach Trust was established to facilitate rural regeneration in and around the area.